TITLE 77: PUBLIC HEALTH

 a) General Requirements

 1) All material including equipment, conductors, controls, and signaling devices shall be installed to provide a complete electrical system with the necessary characteristics and capacity to supply the electrical facilities required by these standards.
-All materials shall be listed as complying with available standards of Underwriters' Laboratories, Inc. or other similarly established standards.
-(B)
+All materials shall be listed as complying with the applicable standards of Underwriters' Laboratories, Inc. or other similarly established standards.

-3) The installation shall meet all the requirements of the latest "National Electrical Code".
-(A, B)
+3) The installation shall meet all the requirements of NFPA 70, NFPA 99, and NFPA 110, as applicable.

 c) Panelboards.
-Panelboards serving lighting and appliance circuits shall be located on the same floor as the circuits they serve.
+Panelboards that serve lighting and appliance circuits shall be located on the same floor as the circuits they serve.
 This requirement does not apply to emergency system circuits.

 1) All spaces occupied by people, machinery, and equipment within buildings, approaches to and exits from buildings, and parking lots shall have lighting.